 Americano vs. black coffee are both black coffees.
-You brew Americano with an espresso machine or moka pot, black coffee can be brewed with a variety of methods.
+You brew Americano with an espresso machine or Moka pot, we can brew black coffee with a variety of methods.

-Black coffee has been part of the american culture for many years, you can find many artist who wrote songs, literature, plays and film including Black Coffee (1931 film), a British detective film based on Agatha Christie’s play.
+Black coffee has been part of the American culture for many years.
+You can find many artists who wrote songs, literature, plays and film including Black Coffee (1931 film), a British detective film based on Agatha Christie’s play.

-If of history we are speaking, and since americano is black coffee, and it is an espresso-based drink we’re going back in history to 1884 when the first espresso machine was patented by Angelo Moriondo from Turin.
+If of history we are speaking, and since Americano is black coffee, and it is an espresso-based drink, we’re going back in history to 1884 when the first espresso machine was by Angelo Moriondo from Turin.

 If your only experience of americano is at Starbucks, try one of these long, black coffees elsewhere.